IQ - Measuring Graph Intelligence

 - Erdős–Rényi graphs: no convergence to zero—residual randomness persists.

 These behaviors are not cosmetic.
 They correspond exactly to the traversal experience of an agent with limited horizon.
-And the Erdos-Renyi test was our strongest validation yet.
-When we control for a stable amount of randomness, we intentionally create noise that our measure can’t compress.
-This appears on our MDL curves as a single curve that hovers—never quite meeting-the absolute 0.
+And the Erdős–Rényi test was one of our strongest validations.
+When we control for a stable amount of randomness, we intentionally create noise that the measure cannot compress.
+This appears on the MDL curves as a line that hovers just above zero.

 Crucially, the measure ignores geometry entirely.